uni-feedback-kiosk/mail-sender/README.md

 Backend for sending mail.
 Connects to an SMTP server and sends the mail on request.

+> **Note**
+> The repository is archived since the service is not needed anymore.
+>
+> [uni-feedback-kiosk/app](https://github.com/uni-feedback-kiosk/app) runs on Electron and can send mail from its Node.js process.

 ## How to

 ### Prerequisites